syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 WEIBULL(x, alpha, beta, cumulative)

 #### Where:

-* x is the value at which to evaluate the function.
+* **x** is the value at which to evaluate the function.
-* alpha is a parameter to the distribution.
+* **alpha** is a parameter to the distribution.
-* beta is a parameter to the distribution.
+* **beta** is a parameter to the distribution.
-* cumulative determines the form of the function.
+* **cumulative** determines the form of the function.

 ### WEIBULL.DIST
 `WEIBULL.DIST` function returns the Weibull distribution.

 #### Syntax
 WEIBULL.DIST(x,alpha,beta,cumulative)

 #### Where:
-* x is the value at which to evaluate the function.
+* **x** is the value at which to evaluate the function.
-* alpha is a parameter of the distribution.
+* **alpha** is a parameter of the distribution.
-* beta is a parameter of the distribution.
+* **beta** is a parameter of the distribution.
-* cumulative determines the form of the function.
+* **cumulative** determines the form of the function.

 ### WORKDAY
 The `WORKDAY` function returns a date that is a supplied number of working days (excluding weekends and holidays) ahead of a given start date.

 #### Syntax

-WORKDAY(startDate, Days, [holidays] ) where:
+WORKDAY(startDate, Days, [holidays] )

+#### Where:
-* startDate is the initial date from which to count the number of workdays.
+* **startDate** is the initial date from which to count the number of workdays.
-* Days are number of workdays to add onto startDate.
+* **Days** are number of workdays to add onto startDate.
-* [holidays] is an optional argument, which specifies an array of dates that are not to be counted as working days.
+* **[holidays]** is an optional argument, which specifies an array of dates that are not to be counted as working days.

 #### Remarks

-&#35;NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.
+`#NUM!`- occurs if the supplied startDate plus the supplied days argument results in an invalid date.<br/>

-&#35;VALUE! - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates, if the supplied days argument is non-numeric.
+`#VALUE!` - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates, if the supplied days argument is non-numeric.

 ### WORKDAY.INTL
 The `WORKDAY.INTL` function returns a date that is a supplied number of working days (excluding weekends and holidays) ahead of a given start date.

 #### Syntax
 WORKDAY.INTL( startDate, days, [weekend], [holidays] )

 #### Where:
-* startDate is the initial date from which to count the number of workdays.
+* **startDate** is the initial date from which to count the number of workdays.
-* days are number of workdays to add onto startDate.
+* **days** are number of workdays to add onto startDate.
-* [weekend] is an optional argument, which specifies which weekdays should be counted as weekends.
+* **[weekend]** is an optional argument, which specifies which weekdays should be counted as weekends.
-* [holidays] is an optional argument, which specifies an array of dates that are not to be counted as working days.
+* **[holidays]** is an optional argument, which specifies an array of dates that are not to be counted as working days.

 #### Remarks

-&#35;NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.
+`#NUM!`- occurs if the supplied startDate plus the supplied days argument results in an invalid date.<br/>

-&#35;NUM! - occurs if the supplied [weekend] argument is invalid (see above explanation of this argument).
+`#NUM!`- occurs if the supplied [weekend] argument is invalid (see above explanation of this argument).<br/>

-&#35;VALUE! - occurs if the supplied startDate  or any of the values in the supplied [holidays] array are not valid dates.
+`#VALUE!` - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates.<br/>

-&#35;VALUE! - occurs if the supplied days argument is non-numeric.
+`#VALUE!` - occurs if the supplied days argument is non-numeric.

 ### XIRR
 `Xirr` function computes the internal rate-of-return for a schedule of possibly non-periodic cash flows.

 #### Syntax
 Xirr(cashflow, datelist, value)

 #### Where:
 cashflow is the range of cash flow. datelist is the list of serial number of the corresponding date values. value is an initial guess interger value which reflects in the result of the function.

 ### XOR
-`XOR` function returns the exclusive OR for the given arguments.
+`XOR` function returns the exclusive `OR` for the given arguments.

 #### Syntax
 XOR (logical_value1, logical_value2,…)

 #### Where:
- logical_value1: Required.
+**logical_value1**: Required.
 This can be either TRUE or FALSE, and can be logical values, arrays, or references.

 ### YEAR
 Returns the year corresponding to a date.
 The year is returned as an integer in the range 1900-9999.

 #### Syntax
 YEAR(serial_number),

 #### Where:
- serial_number is the date of the year you want to find.
+* **serial_number** is the date of the year you want to find.
 Dates should be entered by using the DATE function or as results of other formulas or functions.
 For example, use DATE(2002,11,12) for the 12th day of November 2002.

 ### YEARFRAC
 The `YEARFRAC` function returns the fraction of a year that is represented by the number of whole days between two supplied dates.

 #### Syntax
 YEARFRAC( startDate, endDate, [basis] )

 #### Where:
-* startDate is the start of the period.
+* **startDate** is the start of the period.
-* endDate is the end of the period.
+* **endDate** is the end of the period.
-* [basis] is an optional argument that specifies the type of day count basis to be used.
+* **[basis]** isan optional argument that specifies the type of day count basis to be used.

 #### Remarks

-&#35;VALUE! - occurs if the startDate or endDate arguments are not valid dates.
+`#VALUE!` - occurs if the startDate or endDate arguments are not valid dates.<br/>

-&#35;NUM! - occurs if the value of the supplied [basis] argument is less than 0 or greater than 4.
+`#NUM!`- occurs if the value of the supplied [basis] argument is less than 0 or greater than 4.

 ### ZTEST
 Returns the one-tailed probability-value of a z-test.